How to take a screenshot on (almost) any device

 With that, let’s get started with the first type of screenshot, using your Mac computer.

-The most common way to take a screenshot on a Mac is by simultaneously pressing and holding down the Shift, Command and 4 buttons.
+The most common way to take a screenshot on a Mac is by simultaneously pressing and holding down the Shift, Command, and 4 keys.

 Once you are holding down these buttons, your mouse will turn into a crosshair, which looks like a circle with a plus sign in the middle of it.
 Click and drag your mouse to cover the area of your computer screen you would like to capture.